A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Gorenstein curves over aligned admissible covers

-\begin{lem} The minimal logarithmic structure of $\widetilde{\mathcal A}_{2}$ is locally free. \end{lem} \begin{proof} The construction of the minimal logarithmic structure can be traced back to Definition-Proposition \ref{defprop:Atilde}.
-The fact that it is locally free can be explained as follows: $\lambda$ provides us with a map from (a subdivision of) $\widetilde{\tropC}$ to (a subdivision of) $\mathbb R_{\geq 0}$.
-The rank of the logarithmic structure is the number of levels (finite edges in the polyhedral subdivision) of $\mathbb R_{\geq 0}$.
-For every level, there is at most one edge of $\widetilde{\tropC}$ mapping to it with expansion factor $>1$: the corresponding smoothing parameter can be taken as a generator of the base logarithmic structure. \end{proof}
+\begin{thm} The moduli space $\TAt$ of aligned admissible covers is a logarithmically smooth stack with locally free logarithmic structure (and therefore smooth) admitting a log \'{e}tale morphism to ${\mathcal A}_{2}^\text{wt}$. \end{thm} \begin{proof} The construction of the minimal logarithmic structure can be traced back to Definition \ref{def:semistablereduction}.
+The fact that it is locally free can be justified as follows: $\lambda$ provides us with a PL map from $\widetilde{\tropC}$ to a polyhedral subdivision of $\mathbb R_{\geq 0}$.
+The rank of the logarithmic structure is the number of finite edges in the polyhedral subdivision of $\mathbb R_{\geq 0}$.
+For every level, there is at most one edge of $\widetilde{\tropC}$ mapping to it with expansion factor strictly greater than $1$: the smoothing parameter corresponding to the said edge of $\widetilde{\tropC}$ can be taken as a generator of the minimal logarithmic structure.

-Summing up, we have proven the following: \begin{thm} The moduli space $\widetilde{\mathcal A}_{2}$ of aligned admissible covers is a logarithmically smooth DM stack with locally free logarithmic structure (and therefore smooth) admitting a log \'{e}tale morphism to ${\mathcal A}_{2}^\text{wt}$. \end{thm} \begin{proof} Log smoothness follows, since $\widetilde{\mathcal A}_{2}$ has been constructed by pulling back a log \'{e}tale modification of the Artin fan of $\mathcal A_{2}^\text{wt}$. \end{proof}

-We extract the combinatorial properties of $\lambda$ that we are going to use in order to prove the unobstructedness of the moduli space of aligned admissible maps.